nchandhi/ncbyctestrepo/README.md

 ### **How to install/deploy**

 1. Click the following deployment button to create the required resources for this accelerator in your Azure Subscription.
+Follow steps in [Fabric guide](./Deployment/FabricGuide.md) to create a workspace if you choose Fabric for data engineering.

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnchandhi%2Fncbyctestrepo%2Fmain%2FDeployment%2Fbicep%2Fmain.json)